micymike/learning-management-system/README.md

 ## Tech Stack

 ### Backend
-- Python with FastAPI
+- Python with Flask
-- SQLite database
+- MongoDB database
 - GitPython for repository interaction
 - Pandas for data processing and report generation